T.U.F.F. Puppy

 T.U.F.F.
 Puppy is an American action animated children's television series created by Butch Hartman.
 It premiered on October 2, 2010, along with Planet Sheen, which premiered a half hour earlier.
 T.U.F.F.
-Puppy is Hartman's third animated show for Nickelodeon, after The Fairly OddParents and Danny Phantom and also before Bunsen Is a Beast.
-The show was cancelled after 3 seasons and aired its final episode on April 4, 2015.
+Puppy is Hartman's third animated show for Nickelodeon, after The Fairly OddParents and Danny Phantom and before Bunsen Is a Beast.
+The show was canceled after three seasons and its final episode aired on April 4, 2015.

 Plot

 The show is about a dog named Dudley Puppy, who works as a spy for T.U.F.F.
 HQ.
 His partner is Kitty Katswell, a cat.
 Other helpers are The Chief and Keswick.
-This takes place in the fictional city of Petropolis (distinct from the Brazilian city of Petrópolis), populated by anthropomorphic animals.
+The setting is the fictional city of Petropolis (distinct from Petrópolis, Brazil), populated by anthropomorphic animals.
 As a member of T.U.F.F.
-HQ, Dudley helps Kitty protect Petropolis from villains, such as Verminious Snaptrap, The Chameleon, Bird Brain, Larry, Ollie, Francisco, Zippy, Owl, Bad Dog, and Skunk.
+HQ, Dudley helps Kitty protect Petropolis from villains including Verminious Snaptrap, The Chameleon, Bird Brain, Larry, Ollie, Francisco, Zippy, Owl, Bad Dog, and Skunk.